top of page

 • Where will that money go?
 The UCAN Steering Committee has approved a preliminary budget which will cover the installation and annual maintenance of Automatic License Plate Reader cameras, organization and hosting of annual neighborhood events, maintaining a website, exploring the enhancement of neighborhood open spaces, associated legal and logistical expenses and so on.
 You can see the details by clicking on this BUDGET tab.

 • I already contributed to pay for the cameras on Hillcrest and Eucalyptus.
 Do I have to pay again?
-Those three existing cameras will be folded into the larger UCAN network, and your UCAN dues will replace your annual contribution to maintain them.
+Those three existing cameras are being folded into the larger UCAN network, and your UCAN dues will replace your annual contribution to maintain them.
 Instead of continuing to chip in for just those three cameras, you will be helping to cover a larger area and also benefit from the new association’s other initiatives, for not much more money per year.
-Depending on UCAN’s launch date, your first year’s dues may be pro rated to reflect what you’ve already contributed.

 • What will happen to our wonderful neighborhood July 4th celebration?
 This cherished event, a neighborhood tradition since 1961, will continue under the aegis of UCAN, instead of being organized by the small group of volunteers who have to pass the hat every year to pay for it.
-The July 4th Committee would be thrilled to hand the reins to the new association and know that it has a dedicated funding source.
+The existing July 4th Committee is thrilled to hand the reins to the new association and know that it has a dedicated funding source, and some of those same neighbors are now part of UCAN's founding leadership.

 • I’ve heard talk about improving Round Park, the median oval at Parkside and Plaza where we hold the July 4th celebration every year.
 What is the plan for that?
-There is no plan at the moment.
 For years, there has been neighborhood interest in restoring the landscaping at Round Park and making it a more attractive amenity for the entire neighborhood, including families with young children.
 UCAN’s initial budget includes some money for professional landscape planning and community outreach for this project (Round Park’s adjacent homeowners will be asked to take a leading role), as well as evaluating improvements to Long Park (the landscaped hillside and informal path between Uplands and Parkside), Oak Park and the Hillcrest hairpin at Hillcrest and Eucalyptus.
 The overriding goal is to add to the beauty of our open spaces, and in so doing, enhance public safety and our property values.
+UCAN has already convinced the city of Berkeley to appropriate $150,000 for this purpose!

 THE BASICS